 We could all use more time in the day, right?
-One way to squeeze out a few extra minutes of productivity is to design a workout that boosts cardio levels and burns maximum calories while also strengthening your arms.
+One way to squeeze out a few extra minutes of productivity is to design a workout that does double duty.
+Case in point: A quick cardio workout that also strengthens your arms.

 Video of the Day